Infinit3i/oco-buddy/README.md

 ```

 ## TODO

-- automatic some scripts to work in the background
+- add 30 boxes

 - highlight sections
 - load any sessions
 - date the sessions

-- add 30 boxes
+- password list that i cann select
+- automatic some scripts to work in the background

 - make readme more professional
 - release on linkedin, and website

 ## Boxes

 ### Vulnyx
--
+- Agent

 ### Vulnhub